srstanic/ios-architecture-example-app/README.md

 The app connects to a remote mock server to pull static cart data.
 For simplicity's sake, a seemingly successful payment doesn't actually change the state of the cart.

-The mock server is created with (My JSON Server)(https://my-json-server.typicode.com/) and the data it returns is defined in a (separate repository)[https://github.com/srstanic/ios-architecture-mock-api].
+The mock server is created with [My JSON Server](https://my-json-server.typicode.com/) and the data it returns is defined in a [separate repository](https://github.com/srstanic/ios-architecture-mock-api).

 This app includes examples of networking, localization, analytics tracking, content loading, error handling, transitions between screens, and alert presentation.